Our Goddess has one snake in each of her hands. We worship her with devotion each day.

 1. Become an advocate of snake conservation.

-The snake association of this goddess is evident, with her holding snakes in her hands in all.
+The snake association of this goddess is evident, with her holding snakes in her hands and all.
 Here is a renowned serpentine cause: www.savethesnakes.org

 Especially in ancient times, snakes symbolized fertility and rebirth.
 Bonus points if you’re scared of snakes and still decide to adopt them.

-Artist rendering of Palace of Knossos at its peak – Wikimedia Commons, Mmoyaq
+an old artist rendering of Palace of Knossos at its peak

 3. Go to the Palace of Knossos, learn more about it, or take a virtual tour.